 With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 In 2020, all these beaches were awarded the most coveted Blue Flag certification.
-Blue Flag is an international award given to beaches and marinas that meet high environmental, safety, and cleanliness standards.
+The Blue Flag is an international award presented to beaches and marinas that meet stringent environmental, safety, and cleanliness standards.

 LAKE HURON BEACHES